pquochuy/pquochuy.github.io/_pages/huyphan.md

 News
 ---
+* **January 2019:** Joined the School of Computing, University of Kent as a Lecturer
 * **14 November 2018:** Received the Bernd Fischer award.
 News about the University of Lübeck's 2018 Awards online [here](https://www.uni-luebeck.de/aktuelles/nachricht/artikel/die-preise-der-universitaet-2018.html) and [here](http://www.ln-online.de/Lokales/Luebeck/Luebecker-Universitaet-vergibt-Wissenschaftspreis-an-Nachwuchsforscher)
 * **6 November 2018:** New preprint on [Unifying Isolated and Overlapping Audio Event Detection](https://arxiv.org/pdf/1811.01092) available on arXiv.
 * **6 November 2018:** New preprint, [Beyond Equal-Length Snippets: How Long is Sufficient to Recognize an Audio Scene?](https://arxiv.org/pdf/1811.01095), available on arXiv.